alexdangel/alexdangel.github.io/index.md

 ## Hi there!

 I am a researcher at Heidelberg University's [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics).
-I study the economics of low-cost sensors and behavioral responses to health risks using field experimental and quasi-experimental methods.
+I study the economics of low-cost environmental sensors and behavioral responses to health risks using field experimental and quasi-experimental methods.

 {% include_relative _includes/workingpapers.md %}